subvisual/guides/best-practices/README.md

 * [Keep the code simple](http://www.readability.com/~/ko2aqda2).
 * Avoid premature optimizations.
 Get a version 1.0 out there as soon as you can.
 Until you have some users to measure, you're optimizing based on guesses.
+* Use `bin/setup` for initial setup of the project and for development environment seed data.
+After running this script in a clean environment you should be able to run the tests and those should pass.
+* Use `bin/server` for starting all the processes required to run the project in a development environment, when suitable.
+* Use `bin/deploy` for deploying the project to staging and production environments, when suitable.

 Object-Oriented Design
 ----------------------